 As mentioned above, reverse chronological order means that your previous jobs are listed in order of date, beginning with your most recent position at the top.
 Your final entry in the list should be your oldest or least-recent position.

 Note that you’re not obligated to list every job on your resume!
-You can choose where to begin telling your career story, or whether to leave a certain job off for strategic reasons (for example, if it was only a three-month position, and isn’t related to your current career path).
+You can choose where to begin telling your career story, or whether to omit a certain job for strategic reasons (for example, if it was only a three-month position, and isn’t related to your current career path).

 So I’m not suggesting that you must start with the first job you ever held.
 However, once you’ve chosen a starting point for your resume work history, you should list those positions in reverse chronological order as described above.